aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 - **Shipping Rules:** Set custom shipping fees based on customer regions.
 - **Site Information:** Easily update general content like team members and partners.
 - **Site theme:** The admin can set the primary, secondary and the header banner from the Themes panel.

+#### **Security Management**

+- **Export/Import database backup folder:** A function for backing up or restoring the entire site database.
+- **Timeout Ips:** A dashboard to manage timed-out IP addresses to block spammers.
+- **Users Management:** A dashboard to view/delete accounts created on the website, and the ability to delete old unverified accounts.

 ---